HopperLogger/OwnLanguageModel/README.md

 # Features
 - Dark/Light mode
-- Saves the training progress and allows to continue training at any time
+- Saves the pre-processing progress and allows to continue at any time
 - Choose a batch size to allow training on various memory sizes
 - Progress bar, descriptive logs and message boxes
 - Stats section that shows how many documents are loaded, and how much the model is trained